rooting-company/roxana/README.md

 }
 ```
-#### Put the business exception in your i18n files, by add the folow line:
+#### Put the business exception in your i18n files, by add the follow line:

 ```properties
 br.com.roxana.example.InsufficientFundsException = Saldo Insuficiente: [funds].